-This is a replica of a room lived in by George Fletcher Moore, in the Swan River Colony from 1830.
+Find the cottage, which is a replica of a room lived in by George Fletcher Moore, in the Swan River Colony from 1830.

 How does this house compare to your own?
+Write three differences:

 What sorts of things would the new settlers have found difficult about living in a home like this?